 The work done in laboratories provides the framework for researchers for these developments as they discover paths in disease prevention and management.
 At a minimum, they will change the dynamics of laboratory practices, including new tools to measure the body’s vital molecules, and the ability to manage and interpret these highly complex sets of biomedical data.
 Bioinformatics involves an understanding of the confluence of computer technology and biology.
 Converting ‘omics data to diagnostics and prognostics involves extensive correlations and comparisons.

 While CLIA provides the appropriate oversight mechanisms, there are other governance strategies that must be considered.
 Choices regarding informed consent, privacy, security, access to results, commercialization and benefits sharing must be addressed early.
 This is especially essential with regard to exchanges with researchers in different cultures and countries, which brings additional bioethical and cultural differences to the table.
-At the same time, I ensure there is a fine balance between ensuring donors are satisfied not only with current applications of their tissues but also future methods.
+At the same time, we ensure there is a fine balance between ensuring donors are satisfied not only with current applications of their tissues but also future methods.